 Our FAQs offer answers to some most common questions on the coronavirus.

-How are Oikocredit’s operations affected by the coronavirus?
+How have Oikocredit’s operations been affected by the coronavirus?
 How is Oikocredit managing the risks arising from the pandemic?More questions

-We closely monitor and respond to developments related to Covid-19.
+We remain alert to ongoing and new developments related to Covid-19.
 We have dedicated groups comprising Oikocredit Managing Board members and internal specialists who monitor: